MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Arrays.md

 Returns the number of dimensions in the array.
 Most arrays in PowerShell have one dimension, only.
-Even when you think you are building a multidimensional array; like the following example:
+Even when you think you are building a multidimensional array like the following example:

 ```powershell
 $a = @(